Illinois Alliance to Prevent Obesity (IAPO) Intern

 6. Compensation and duration of the internship

 This is an unpaid position.
 The selected candidate will be expected to work at least 15 hours per week.
 The work hours will be somewhat flexible to accommodate the intern’s academic schedule and planned time off, if requested in advance.
 IPHI will be happy to work with the student’s institution to support course credit or practicum requirements.
-June-July 2017 availability only at the moment.
+Spring 2018 availability only at the moment.

 7. How to apply